aelmah/MSc-IPS/README.md

 Mohammed V University in Rabat is frequently recognized as one of the best universities in Morocco.
 In 2024, it was ranked:

-- **1st nationally** in multiple rankings, including UniRank and CWUR (Center for World University Rankings).
 - Among the **top 100 universities in Africa**, with particular recognition in fields like engineering and social sciences.

 ---